 Product property analysis¶

-Some product properties are critical to provide a relevant result in the fashion and lifestyle sector, such as imagery and stock levels.
-Through image availability and stock knowledge, eSales Lifestyle heavily demotes products lacking imagery or being completely out of stock.
+Some product properties are critical to provide a relevant result, for example in the fashion and lifestyle domain, such as imagery and stock levels.
+Through image availability and stock knowledge, eSales 4 heavily demotes products lacking imagery or being completely out of stock.
 This is made automatically and is revoked once the product is back in stock or gets accessible imagery.

 Promotions and demotions¶

 Promotions and demotions can be used to either to temporarily increase or decrease the strategy score of selected products in a market.
 Promoted products will gain positions, while demoted products will suppress positions in search results, category pages, and other locations where applicable.